tteck/Proxmox/README.md

 ```
 ⚠️ Vaultwarden needs to be behind a proxy (Nginx Proxy Manager) to obtain HTTPS and to allow clients to connect.

-⚠️ If the Vaultwarden Interface is unreachable,  `nano /etc/vaultwarden.env` and uncomment `ROCKET_ADDRESS=0.0.0.0` and reboot
+⚠️ If you find the Vaultwarden Interface unreachable,  `nano /etc/vaultwarden.env` and uncomment `ROCKET_ADDRESS=0.0.0.0` and reboot

 It builds from source, which takes time and resources.
 After the installation, resources can be set to Normal Settings.